gugarosa/genetic_loss/README.md

-# Programmatically Evolving Losses in Machine Learning
+# Genetic Programming Operators into Artificial Machine Learning Losses

-*This repository holds all the necessary code to run the very-same experiments described in the paper "Programmatically Evolving Losses in Machine Learning".*
+*This repository holds all the necessary code to run the very-same experiments described in the paper "Genetic Programming Operators into Artificial Machine Learning Losses".*

 ---